ERDDAP/erddap/PROGRAMMER_GUIDE.md

 - Assume long term responsibility for your code.\
-  In the long run, it is best if you assume ongoing responsibility for maintaining your code and answering questions about it (e.g., in the ERDDAP Google Group).
+  In the long run, it is best if you assume ongoing responsibility for maintaining your code and answering questions about it (e.g., in the ERDDAP™ Google Group).
 As some authors note, code is a liability as well as an asset.
 If a bug is discovered in the future, it's best if you fix it because no one knows your code better than you (also so that there is an incentive to avoid bugs in the first place).
 The NATD isn't asking for a firm commitment to provide ongoing maintenance.
 The NATD is just saying that doing the maintenance will be greatly appreciated.